ansible-collections/ibm_zos_core/docs/source/migration/migration-core.rst

 Understanding the output
 -------------------------

-The role generates a JSON report containing detailed information about required changes.
+The role generates a JSON report that has detailed information about required changes.
 The report includes:

-- **File path and line numbers** - Exact locations of tasks that need updates
+- **File path and line numbers** - Exact locations of tasks that need updates.
-- **Module name** - Which z/OS Core module is affected
+- **Module name** - The name of z/OS Core module which is affected.
-- **Parameter details** - Old and new parameter names, types, and descriptions
+- **Parameter details** - Old and new parameter names, types, and descriptions.
-- **Migration actions** - Specific steps needed to update your playbooks
+- **Migration actions** - Specific steps needed to update your playbooks.

 Example for output structure
 -----------------------------